JorensM/navkeys/README.md

 ## Usage

 ### Basic usage
 To use this library, simply create a new instance of the NavKeys class, and pass options to it.
-If there are no options passed, or some options are omitted, then [default options](#default-options) will be used.
+If there are no options passed, or some options are omitted, then [default options](#default-options) will be used. *It is important that you create the instance after the DOM has been loaded*, otherwise the library won't be able to map the elements.
+Example code:
 ```
  window.onload = () {

    const options = {
      mode: "auto"
    }

    const navKeys = new NavKeys(options);
  }
 ```